Discount to global peers

 South African miners

-AngloGold Ashanti (AU), one of the largest gold mining players, has an EV-to-EBITDA1 multiple of 5.0x, the highest among the South African miners.
+AngloGold Ashanti (AU), one of the largest gold mining players, has an EV-to-EBITDA[1. enterprise value to earnings before interest, tax, depreciation, and amortization] multiple of 5.0x, the highest among the South African miners.
 Its estimated EBITDA margin for 2017 is 35.0%.
 Its diversified production base and lower exposure to risky mining prospects in South Africa are the major reasons for the higher multiple.

 Its recent attempts to cut debt have encouraged investors.
 Further steps in this regard and addressing long-term production growth concerns could lead to more rerating.